KDE/documentation-develop-kde-org/content/hig/icons/colorful/places.md

 ### Anatomy

-Colorful places icons consist of two elements---the monochromatic counterpart of the colorful places icon overlaid on a folder background.
+Colorful places icons consist of two elements — the monochromatic counterpart of the colorful places icon overlaid on a folder background.

 ![](/hig/place-anatomy.png)